 Locals prefer to whale watch on the coastal trails in Mendocino Headlands State Park.
 While the long herds of these magnificent mammals are visible from shore, numerous boat charters from Noyo Harbor, such as All Aboard Adventures, specialize in whale watching.

 Noyo Harbor, located between Fort Bragg and Mendocino, is also a great place to stay, especially at the Noyo Harbor Inn, Restaurant, and Tavern.
-And for a truly spectacular event, plan to visit Mendocino at the beginning of March for the Whale Festival at Fort Bragg!
+For a truly spectacular event, plan to visit Mendocino at the beginning of March for the Whale Festival at Fort Bragg!

 2. Point Cabrillo Light Station State Historic Park